 BURBANK: So we're just pulling into the parking lot of a Costco outside of Richmond, Virginia.
 I've already seen one, two, three George Allen bumper stickers.
 Let's find out what people here have to say.

-Mr. HUBERT REGISTER (Allen Supporter): My name is Hubert Register.
+HUBERT REGISTER: My name is Hubert Register.
 I'm a retired insurance healthcare industry person and I live in the Richmond, Virginia area.

 Allen supports basically the conservative principles that I believe in.